 Luminaire Efficacy = Emitted Lumens / Lamp Lumens.

 The manufacturer of your HPS wall pack will have the figures for both emitted lumens and lamp lumens.
 If you want to save yourself a call, you can use the following cheat sheet, “Approximate Luminaire Efficacy of HPS and LED Wall Packs,” to get straight to your answer.
 It is important to note that the housing style of a fixture will affect its efficacy; a traditional wall pack will have greater efficacy than its full cutoff equivalent.
 If you’re still unsure, call or email us a picture of your existing wall pack ([email protected] is the best way to reach us).
-We will be able to estimate its total luminaire efficacy.
+We will be able to estimate its total luminaire efficacy and help you compare it with other light fixtures.

 Our customer’s 250w HPS wall pack had a traditional housing, so we can use 65% for her equation.